-For his most recent solo CD, Gary Willis returned to his jazz roots with “Retro” (Feb.
-2013).
-His new trio features the incredible Gergo Borlai on drums and the acclaimed Catalan pianist Albert Bover on keyboards.
-A mix of vintage Jazz with the energetic twist that Willis always brings as well as a melodic side that has been seen in smaller doses throughout his career.
-Through the years Willis has played with musicians like Wayne Shorter, Allan Holdsworth, Hubert Laws, Simon Phillips, Joe Diorio, Robben Ford, and Pil Upchurch, as well as being the co-leader of Tribal Tech.
-Since co-leading Tribal Tech with guitarist Scott Henderson, the band has produced ten critically acclaimed CD’s.
-2012 saw the release of “X” by the supergroup Tribal Tech that comes to light after a 12 year hiatus.
-“X” documents the latest trip of this prolific musical jazz fusion group, known for its spirited arrangements and interactive improvisation.
+2012 saw the release of “X” by the supergroup Tribal Tech that came to light after a 12 year hiatus.
+“X” documents the final trip of this prolific musical jazz fusion group, known for its spirited arrangements and interactive improvisation.
 Getting the kind of synergies that materialize in a masterpiece like “X” is only possible when one has a rich musical history forged by virtuoso musicians.

 Willis launched his solo career with the September 1996 release of “No Sweat”, featuring incredible performances by Dennis Chambers on drums, Scott Kinsey on keyboards, and Steve Tavaglione on woodwinds and EWI.
 For the 1998 follow up “Bent”, in addition to Chambers, Kinsey and Tavaglione, Willis added the fiery tenor of Bob Berg and long time Tribal Tech cohort/drummer Kirk Covington.
 Bent lives up to its title and takes the “rules” of jazz, through dynamic compositions and rhythm-defying improv, and bends reality to fit the talent of easily the most musically monstrous lineup on the scene today.
 Despite its all-star cast, any listener expecting the self-indulgent “chopfest” is instead treated to great musicians playing tastefully, musically and unselfishly.

-As of 2004, Willis became a Barcelona, Spain resident and spends part of his time teaching composition, arranging, improvisation and bass at Barcelona’s prestigious Escola Superior de Musica de Catalunya conservatory.
+Since moving to Barcelona in 2004, Willis has taught at Barcelona’s Escola Superior de Musica de Catalunya conservatory.
+In 2014 Willis joined the faculty of Berklee Valencia teaching masters in Contemporary Performance as well as students in the Study Abroad and First Year Abroad programs.
 The Texas native studied arranging and improvisation as part of the legendary jazz program at North Texas State University.
-It was there that he switched to bass after years of guitar & bass study.
 After moving to Los Angeles in ’82 he became a course leader at Musicians Institute in Hollywood and also taught at California Institute of the Arts in Valencia, California.
-In 1993, Warner publications released “Bass Lessons with the Greats”, which includes a chapter on Willis’s unique approach to improvisation.
-His hour-long educational video entitled “Progressive Bassics” features discussion of his technical and fingerboard harmony concepts.
-In 1998 [Hal Leonard Publishing Co] published his “Fingerboard Harmony for Bass”.